openshift-telco/ocp4-offline-operator-mirror/README.md

 ## Acknowledgements

-This work was heavily borrowed from Red Hat Consulting customer efforts (names obfuscated) and Mr. Arvin Amirian.
+This work was heavily borrowed from Red Hat Consulting customer efforts (names obfuscated) and Arvin Amirian.